jiaojianwang/RS4DB/README.md

-# A Personalized Biopsychosocial Risk Score for Predicting Future Disease Burden
-Code used in "A Personalized Biopsychosocial Risk Score for Predicting Future Disease Burden" paper
+Code used in "A Personalized Biopsychosocial Risk Score for Assessing Future Disease Burden" paper